 A grade point average of 2.5 (B/C) is considered the minimum for satisfactory academic progress toward the degree of Master of Divinity.
-A student whose average falls below 2.5 will be placed on academic probation.
-A student whose average falls below 2.0 in any semester must have a conference with the academic dean to discuss methods for improving course performance.
-The student placed on academic probation is required to reduce course load to no more than eight (8) hours per semester and will be reviewed regularly for improvement in progress toward the degree.
-If the student's work does not meet the 2.5 minimum standards in the following semester, he/she will be asked to withdraw from the Seminary.
+A student whose average falls below 2.5 for any semester will be placed on academic probation.
+Students whose average falls below 2.0 in any semester must submit a plan of improvement to the academic dean by a specified date given by the Registrar, the AD will review and sign off on the plan and may request an additional meeting with the student.
+The student placed on academic probation is required to reduce course load to no more than eight (8) hours per semester and will be reviewed regularly for improvement in progress toward the degree by the Registrar and Academic Dean.
+If the student's work does not meet the 2.5 minimum standards in the following semester, he/she may be asked to withdraw from the Seminary.